 These words include effect vs. affect, which vs. that, then vs. than, where vs. were, etc., but remember it is all about context, so if you have doubts about which one to use, ask yourself where am I? (location) or when am I? (time).

 It’s simple but important.
 As you can see in the exam, even one spelling or grammar error would lose you some marks.
 So before submitting your essay, make sure you proofread it carefully.
-If possible, make a habit of doing it every time you submit an essay.
+If possible, habitually do it every time you submit an essay.

-Doing so is a good practice for other types of writing as well.
-For instance, typos are easy to miss when sending emails or writing reports – and costly too.
+Doing so is good practice for other types of writing as well.
+For instance, typos are costly and easy to miss when sending emails or writing reports.

 Many colleges request that you prepare several essays when applying; therefore, it’s worth checking each essay carefully.
-Moreover, having a colleague read your work will give you better feedback on how others perceive what you have written: their perspective may be quite different from yours!
+Moreover, having a colleague read your work will give you better feedback on how others perceive what you have written: their perspective may differ greatly from yours!

 10. Proofread and revision

-Keep in mind that you have 40 minutes for essay writing- if you don’t have time to proofread and revise, then make sure that each answer takes 15-20 minutes to have enough leftover.
+Keep in mind that you have 40 minutes for essay writing- if you don’t have time to proofread and revise, then make sure that each answer takes 15-20 minutes to have enough left over.
 It’s not worth sacrificing your points because of a simple error!
-It might be tempting to leave all of your papers blank, but we don’t recommend it.
+It might be tempting to leave your papers blank, but we don’t recommend it.

-If you’re looking forward to taking an international English language test, such as TOEFL, PTE, or IELTS, there are a few things you should know about their writing component.
-By following these ten simple tips, you’ll be able to prepare yourself and improve your IELTS writing test score on time!
+If you’re looking forward to taking an international English language test, such as TOEFL, PTE, or IELTS, you should know a few things about their writing component.
+By following these ten simple tips, you can prepare yourself and improve your IELTS writing test score on time!

 Azizul Hakim is the founder & CEO of englishfinders.com.
 He is a passionate writer, English instructor, and content creator.
 He has completed his graduation and post-graduation in English language and literature.